 One intriguing aspect of the northern lights is how little they were mentioned in ancient Scandinavian texts.
 During the height of the Viking times not much was written by them about anything, it was only from about the 11th century onwards that their Scandinavian descendants started writing down some of the ancient tales of the region.

-Best Times To See The Northern Lights in Iceland 2019:
+Best Times To See The Northern Lights in Iceland 2023 Season:

-You can generally see the northern lights in Iceland any time from mid September to mid April.
+You can generally see the northern lights in Iceland any time from mid-September to mid-April.
 The first, obvious needs are darkness and a clear sky.
-Darkness is easy to predict but long term predictions for the weather on any given day; i.e. whether the sky will cloudy or clear, is in winter 2019-2020, like any year of course, impossible and needs to be checked week to week and day to day.
+Darkness is easy to predict but long-term predictions for the weather on any given day; i.e. whether the sky will cloudy or clear, impossible and needs to be checked week to week and day to day.

 Once those factors are in place the strength, or brightness, of the lights can be quite random depending on the amount of particles in the atmosphere at any given time, and seems to work out (very) roughly as three nights where the lights are bright and four or five nights where they are dimmer.